 This takes the form of drawn sections with layers of color, texture, and tape, and extemporaneous writing with pencils and ink.
 I move back and forth between the verbal and non-verbal sections, crossing out parts that are irrelevant.
 Throughout this process I repeatedly write the phrase “start here” as a way to bring my focus back to the current moment and use that experience in the drawing – I will take whatever thoughts or sensations I am aware of and use them as material in my work.

-It’s a circular process that allows me to connect mundane concerns with life-changing events, personal experiences with things I read or think about.
-For me this is a way to process information, ideas, and emotion.
-It is a way to make a picture of the constant flow of thought, noise, need, and distraction.
+It’s a circular process that allows me to connect mundane concerns with life-changing events, to make a picture of how I see things intertwined and in flux.